 Measurement of respiratory cardiac fitness.

 Cardiovascular fitness is one of the most important elements of health-related fitness.
-That because it closely relates to the functional capacity of the respiratory system.
+Because it closely relates to the functional capacity of the respiratory system.

 Experts define it as the ability of the respiratory cardiac system to take oxygen from the external air through the respiratory tract and then transported by the heart and blood vessels.
 Then extracted from the body’s cells, especially the muscles, to provide the energy we need for muscle contraction.